Categories

 Are tinned copper conductors that important?

 Tinned copper conductors are crucial for an electrical system in a marine environment.
-Anytime you are dealing with the marine environment you are exposing your wires and cables to moisture that a cable wouldn’t normally handle.
-Bare copper is somewhat resistant to corrosion, but that resistance is removed when that copper is subjected to continual moisture exposure.
+Anytime you are dealing with marine conditions, you are exposing your wires and cables to moisture that they wouldn’t normally handle.
+Bare copper is somewhat resistant to corrosion, but that resistance is removed when that bare copper is subjected to continual moisture exposure.
 This is where tinning the copper comes in.
-By tinning the bare copper, we are able to extend the life of primary wire by heavily reducing the chances of corrosion.
+By tinning the bare copper, we extend the life of the primary wire by heavily reducing the chances of corrosion.
 If somehow the corrosion does find its way to your wire, it will spread much slower.
 The bottom line is that if your wire is going to be used in a marine environment, it needs to be tinned.

 Where is primary marine wire implemented?

-Primary marine wire is ideal for hundreds of applications
+Primary marine wire is ideal for demanding applications

 Pacer primary wire is implemented in a range of applications but can most commonly be found in the internal wiring systems on marine vessels.
 Oftentimes when a boater finds that they have faded wire, cracked wire insulation, burnt wire, or damaged wire, they turn to us for our high-quality solutions.
 With the proper tools, terminals and connectors, and heat shrink, you can quickly and easily create long-lasting electrical connections.
 People commonly use our primary marine wire and our marine battery cable together.